ksu-cs-textbooks/cis526/content/00-forward/06-syllabus/old/spring2024.md

 ### Recommended Texts & Supplies

 To participate in this course, students must have access to a modern web browser and broadband internet connection.
-All course materials will be provided via Canvas, Codio, and GitHub.
+All course materials will be provided via Canvas and Codio.
 Modules may also contain links to external resources for additional information, such as programming language documentation.

 In particular you are encouraged to use:
 * [Node Docs](https://nodejs.org/en/docs/) - THe documentation for the Nodejs platform and APIs.